Postdoctoral Training Fellow - Gene Function

 Candidates should possess a PhD in biology, genetics or other associated subjects, experience in molecular and cellular biology and a strong track record of high quality biomedical research as exemplified by their publication record.
 Successful applicants will enjoy working in an interdisciplinary environment with our internal and external biology, clinical, pathology and computational biology collaborators.
 The post holders will be fast learners, and will be motivated to explore new subjects.

-Appointments will be made in the salary range £30,410 p.a. to £40,008 p.a. inclusive.
+The salary scale is in the range of £31,023 p.a. to £36,798 p.a. inclusive.
 Starting salary will be based on previous postdoctoral experience.